Writings about Music by Michael Robinson

 On one occasion, Don commented to me that people who were uncommonly attractive in a physical sense frequently faced a daedalean quandary because an unintentional and unconscious sexual allure and/or ocular intimidation often overshadowed that person’s inner self and merit, sometimes leading to various forms of discrimination.
 To my bewilderment, Shirley then included myself in this category believing that this element would distract people from who I really was, including the true nature of my music.
 Concurrently, while working together at Patelson's, Stephanie Vlahos also startled me by enthusing that I was substantially more handsome than most classical musicians.
 Stephanie was (and is) very beautiful so she was likely feeling a commonality.
 Like many of us entering middle age, I suppose, I used to be better looking than now.
 (This paragraph is borrowed from Batiked by an Aspara: Catharine Buchanan.)

 In addition to my visits to his apartment, there were also a number of phone calls also about music aesthetics that went on for hours and hours.
-Sorry, I really wish I could remember what the heck we spoke about!
+Sorry, I really wish I could remember exactly what we spoke about!
+I do know it was a high-level, virtuosic exchange in the manner of My Dinner with Andre, except that both of us spoke for equal amounts of time.
+Too bad there isn't a transcript!
 Content was likely about new ideas in music composition that excited me compared and contrasted with European and Russian masters of the past.
 I do recall Don expressing great admiration for Sergei Rachmaninoff as a composer, pianist, and person, including feeling the Russian composer's character was most admirable.
 And Shirley's admiration for Alexander Scriabin's piano compositions had no bounds, performing some of those works for me.
 Related to jazz, we discussed Miles Davis and Lee Konitz, and how Richard Davis was first paired with Shirley after arriving in Manhattan from Chicago.

 Don Shirley (1985)